preciofishbone/OmniaDocsG2/blocks/power-app/index.rst

 Use this block to add an app built according to Microsoft's Power App framework.

 This is a new block to come in Omnia 6.7.

-The documentation is ongoing.
-More will be added soon.
+For this to work you must add the Url to the App Finder in Tenant settings: :doc:`Power App Settings </admin-settings/tenant-settings/system/power-apps-tenant/index>`

 Settings
 ****************